I’m Meant to Have an Orgasmic Life

 “Nah, not that one.”

 I like them a little plump.
-Not too little, not too much.
+Not too little, but not too much.

 Every now and then, someone unexpected catches Jesse’s attention and she says,